GRC Solutions for Healthcare: CISO Challenges

 One of the most challenging responsibilities of a Chief Information Security Officer (CISO) is managing organizational risks.
 This is especially difficult in healthcare industries, where regulations change frequently and new technology emerges rapidly.

 Without the necessary tools to track and manage security factors, protocols, and procedures, CISOs are left to determine necessary measures based on manual risk assessments and organization strategies—which can often be disorganized, outdated, and time-consuming.
 Further complicating matters, CISOs often struggle to effectively report these risks to boards and obtain the necessary funding to ensure a well-developed security strategy.

 Relying on haphazard methods of risk management can lead to preventable risk.
 However, these challenges can be easily mitigated with a Governance, Risk, and Compliance tool (GRC).

-During my time as a CISO in the healthcare industry, IT security, vendor management, and business continuity management were some of the top systems that fell victim to the most gaps in their programs.
+IT security, vendor management, and business continuity management are some of the top systems that fall victim to the most gaps in their programs.
 Providing a wealth of information related to risk, cost of remediation, and reputational loss, a GRC tool could help alleviate these gaps, and can help CISOs create a strong top-to-bottom security and compliance culture (a feat that’s extremely difficult to achieve manually).
 A GRC is a tool no CISO should forego.
 By educating the organization on risk, remediating threats, and helping provide the highest level of protection to the organization, its value is immeasurable.

 Information Technology Security Gaps

 Inadequate Risk Assessments

 Thoroughly identifying risk is crucial to solidifying correction and prevention plans, leading to an overall improved IT security posture.
 In hospitals, unidentified risks that fall through the cracks can have detrimental consequences.
-You need to understand your current stature—what risks you have, the severity of those risks, and what gaps are present.
+You need to understand your current stature:

-A GRC solution consolidates all IT security data, giving you full visibility into the threats and gaps impacting your security plans.
+GRC solutions for healthcare consolidates all IT security data, giving you full visibility into the threats and gaps impacting your security plans.

 Incomplete System Inventory